YessicaSD/CITM_3_GameEngine/README.md

 # Instructions:

+## Skeletal animation
+- Pressing “1” the character performs an attack.
+- Pressing “2” the character should trigger a walk loop in place until the key is released.

+### Seeing the bones
+- You can see the bones if you deactivate the SkinnedMesh component of the character.

+### Moving the mesh as you wish
+- If you deactivate the animator component and move the bones, you'll see the mesh adapts to the new bone transformation.

+## Adding models
 - Drag an fbx from the "Assets" panel to the "Scene" panel to create the hirearchy of gameobjects that represents it.

 ## Mouse picking